jameslittle230/jameslittle.me-archive/pages/books.md

 In January of 2014, inspired by [Jamie Todd Rubin](http://www.jamierubin.net), I started compiling a list of all the books I've read.
 2014 marked the end of my junior year in high school, so a lot of these are books I read for school.
 I count listening to an audiobook as having read it, but my reading setup consists of Audible, my Kindle, and actual dead-tree books.

+# 2020

+- You Look Like a Thing and I Love You - Janelle Shane

 # 2019

 - A Higher Loyalty: Truth, Lies, and Leadership - James Comey